Wolverine971/9takes/src/blog/people/Beyonce_Knowles.md

 ---
 title: 'Beyoncé Knowles as an Enneagram Type 3'
-description: "Why Beyoncé Knowles appears to be a type 3"
+description: 'Why Beyoncé Knowles appears to be a type 3'
 author: 'DJ Wayne'
 date: '2023-03-09'
 published: true